snok/django-auth-adfs/README.rst

 Features
 --------

-* Integrates Django with Active Directory through Microsoft ADFS by using OAuth2.
+* Integrates Django with Active Directory on Windows 2012 R2, 2016 or Azure AD in the cloud.
 * Provides seamless single sign on (SSO) for your Django project on intranet environments.
-* Auto creates users and adds them to Django groups based on info in JWT claims received from ADFS.
+* Auto creates users and adds them to Django groups based on info received from ADFS.

 Installation
 ------------